Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Afterward, you can go ahead and point the opening of the tent downwind, so any potential dust or sand can’t blow in.
 As long as the weather conditions stay consistent, this is a surefire way to prevent any type of debris from entering inside the sleeping space.

-5. Bring a Dustpan and a Brush
+5. Bring a Big Brush

 You can follow every simple step mentioned above, and you can still find that dirt, sand, and mud have found their way into your tent.
 Sometimes, it’s simply unavoidable.
 In this case, it would help you out immensely if you always had some adequate cleaning supplies on hand.